rokelioo/bus-management/README.md

   Used to assign values to read-only fields.
   [https://github.com/mattaddy/SObjectFabricator](https://github.com/mattaddy/SObjectFabricator)

-> ⚠️ **Note:** These resources are not included in the project files.
+**Note:** These resources are not included in the project files.
 You will need to install them manually.

+## Test Coverage

+Test coverage is **100%** for all Apex classes included in this project.